kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://dev-europeanunion.pantheonsite.io:

-Total load time is 1.013 seconds
+Total load time is 1.342 seconds

-83% of CSS is unused, 3 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

 59% of JS is unused